Young woman paying in cafe by credit card reader.

 • Delayed credit card tip processing.
 When you tip with your credit card it can take a day or two to process.
 The employee may have to wait until their next paycheck to receive their tips.
 Some employees might prefer to have a cash tip, so they have immediate access to the money.

-• Credit card tips may not be accepted.
-There are still some businesses and services that aren’t set up to accept credit card tips, and other services (like a porter delivering your luggage to your hotel room or a valet parking your car) that don’t involve a standard service transaction on your credit card and so can’t include a credit card tip.
+• Some services don’t accept credit cards.
+There are still some businesses and services that aren’t set up to accept credit card tips.
+These include services like a porter delivering your luggage to your hotel room or a valet parking your car.
+These types of services don’t involve a standard service transaction on your credit card so you can’t include a credit card tip.
 Sometimes, it’s necessary to have cash on hand to tip accordingly.

 Advantages of tipping with a credit card